International Admissions Requirements

 - International transfer applicants are required to submit a detailed course-by-course evaluation of all international academic credentials in English.
 This evaluation must be completed by an approved international credentials evaluation agency.

-- Submission of the State University of New York Foreign Student Admission forms.
+- Submission of the SUNY International Student Applicant Forms.
 No fee is required for processing these forms.

 - Copy of the passport should be submitted with application materials.